Eye infections: Types, symptoms and treatment

 This type of eye infection made worldwide news in 2006 when a contact lens solution now withdrawn from the market was linked to an outbreak among contact lens wearers.

 The fungal eye infection was associated with Fusarium fungi, commonly found in organic matter.
-This and other fungi can invade the eye in other ways, such as through a penetrating injury caused by a tree branch.
+This and other fungi can invade the eye in other ways, such as through a penetrating injury caused by e.g. a twig from a tree.

 Contact lens wearers are at increased risk of encountering parasites that can invade the eye and cause a serious sight-threatening infection called Acanthamoeba keratitis.
 This is why contact lens wearers should observe certain safety tips, such as avoiding swimming while wearing contacts.

-If you do wear contact lenses when swimming or relaxing in a hot tub, make sure you remove and disinfect your lenses immediately afterwards.
+If you do wear contact lenses when swimming or relaxing in a spa bath, make sure you remove and disinfect your lenses immediately afterwards.

 Indeed, there is an increased risk of fungal and bacterial eye infections among contact lens wearers in general, and proper contact lens care must be followed.

-A serious eye infection known as trachoma, related to Chlamydia trachomatis, is a leading cause of blindness in certain parts of the world.
-The infection us spread by flies in unsanitary environments and reinfection is a common problem.
+A serious eye infection known as trachoma, related to Chlamydia trachomatis, is a leading cause of blindness in certain parts of the world, it was common among aboriginal populations.
+The infection is spread by flies in unsanitary environments and reinfection is a common problem.

 Trachoma typically infects the inner eyelid, which begins to scar.
-Scarring then causes an "in-turning" of the eyelid, and eyelashes begin to brush against and destroy tissue on the cornea, with resulting permanent blindness.
+Scarring then causes entropian (an "in-turning" of the eyelid), and eyelashes begin to brush against and destroy tissue on the cornea, with resulting permanent blindness.
 Good hygiene and availability of treatments such as oral antibiotics are essential to controlling trachoma.

 Usually caused by bacteria, endophthalmitis is a serious infection of the interior of the eye.
 The most common cause of endophthalmitis is a penetrating eye injury.
 It also can occur as a rare complication of eye surgery such as cataract surgery.